-Here's some of the reasons why customers loathe the idea of giving product feedback:
+Here are some of the reasons why customers loathe the idea of giving product feedback to companies:

 When a customer reaches out, how long does it take for you to reply?
 Are you making your customers feel appreciated?
 Do they feel good about your product?

-Whenever you ask customers for feedback, listen even if it is negative.
-Listening and responding plays a crucial role in customer satisfaction and customer retention.
+Whenever you ask customers for feedback, listen, even if it is negative.
+Listening and responding play a crucial role in customer satisfaction and customer retention.

 Customers would be enthusiastic about providing feedback if they see it making a difference.
-Ignoring feedback, responding slowly, or not involving customers at all in a product's roadmap would be the ultimate recipe for failure.
-There's no point in asking for customer feedback if you don't plan to address it.
+Ignoring feedback, responding slowly, or not involving customers in a product's roadmap would be the ultimate recipe for failure.
+There's no point in asking for customer feedback if you don't plan to address or respond to it.

 Customers desire transparency and action.
-When you don't pay heed to their suggestions, they often feel like you're turning a deaf ear.
-They feel abandoned & unheard, and feel wary of providing any feedback in the future.
-And to put salt on the wound, your customers might jump ship if they can.
+When you don't heed their suggestions, they often feel like you're turning a deaf ear.
+They feel abandoned & unheard and feel wary of providing any feedback in the future.
+And to put salt in the wound, your customers might jump ship if they can.

-Taking long feedback surveys is a pain; you wouldn't want your customers to go through.
+Taking long feedback surveys is a pain; you wouldn't want your customers to go through them.
 A study found that 60% of users don't want to take a survey that takes longer than 10 minutes.
 Narrow your focus while taking surveys.

 Understanding your customer's persona when collecting feedback is vital to make informed decisions about the number and type of questions in the survey.
-Different customers can have different motivations for providing feedback with varying attention spans and tolerance for lengthy surveys.
+Customers can have different motivations for providing feedback, with varying attention spans and tolerance for lengthy surveys.

 People are busy.
-The more questions you ask, the less time they would spend answering each question, giving you incoherent answers.
-Customers like nothing less than a long and drawn-out survey, which they won't even complete or will provide random answers to get it over the finish line.
+The more questions you ask, the less time they will spend answering each question, giving you incoherent answers.
+Customers like nothing less than a long, drawn-out survey, which they won't even complete or will provide random answers to get over the finish line.

 Email is probably the best channel for soliciting customer feedback and also the messiest.
-Since email is the best channel for marketing, there is a high chance that your email is going to be marked as spam.
+Since email is the best channel for marketing, there is a high chance that your email survey will be marked as spam.

-Even if it goes through, most feedback-seeking emails sound so formal, joyless, and automated that the intended recipient rarely hits the reply button.
+Even if it goes through, most feedback-seeking email surveys sound so formal, joyless, and automated that the intended recipient rarely hits the reply button.
 On top of that, managing emails is a nightmare.

-Customers appreciate companies that care but sending a feedback email with a "Feel free to let me know what do you think?" definitely doesn't scream customer engagement.
+Customers appreciate companies that care but sending a feedback email with a "Feel free to let me know what you think?" doesn't scream customer engagement.